raphamorim/raphamorim.github.com/_posts/2017-04-19-understanding-react-fiber-incremental-rendering-feature.md

 Fiber is a rewrite focused on this algorithm.

-React Fiber Architecture brings a lot of new concepts, [and you can know more about it here](https://github.com/acdlite/react-fiber-architecture).
+This architecture brings a lot of new concepts, [and you can know more about it here](https://github.com/acdlite/react-fiber-architecture).
 Also Lin Clark talked about Fiber in React Conf 2017, worth to see:

 <p><iframe width="100%" height="360" src="https://www.youtube.com/embed/ZCuYPiUIONs" frameborder="0" allowfullscreen></iframe></p>

+These changes and new architecture are a result from more than 2 years of React core team, however Fiber is not yet available, [you can track your progress here](http://isfiberreadyyet.com/).